-- "ACOs" means accountable care organizations, a voluntary combination of doctors, hospitals and other healthcare providers and other healthcare system participants, including insurers, formed under the PPACA, to provide coordinated healthcare to patients. - "Acuitas CR Elite" is a comprehensive test for detection of CRE including our Acuitas MDRO gene test, culture-based detection, and Acuitas resistome testing on positive specimens. - "Acuitas Lighthouse" is our informatics platform, developed internally to provide real-time information on the MDRO status for patients and hospitals.
-We combine our molecular test information and microbiology test results from our customized CLIA-based tests to create Acuitas Lighthouse profiles for hospitals, health systems and communities, which we call our Acuitas Lighthouse informatics, and we are developing a more comprehensive and global Acuitas Lighthouse Knowledgebase for use with our Acuitas Rapid Test in development.
-Acuitas Lighthouse profiling facilitates MDRO tracking and results can be aggregated with hospital data to provide customized reports including alerts, prevalence, trend analysis and transmission information. - "Acuitas MDRO Gene Test" means our internally developed test that detects ten critical MDRO genes, including CRE (7 genes), ESBL (2 genes) and VRE-resistant organisms, from one patient swab. - "Acuitas MDRO test products" means our Acuitas MDRO Gene Test, Acuitas CR Elite Test and Acuitas Resistome Test. - "Acuitas Rapid Test" mean our diagnostic test in development, capable of providing genetic Resistome information for up to 150 drug resistance genes in one to three hours from specimen collection.

-- "Acuitas Resistome Test" means our rapid, high resolution test that includes additional resistance genes for carbapenems, ESBLs and AmpC. - "antibiotic stewardship" has been defined by the CDC to mean hospital-based programs dedicated to improving use of antibiotic therapy with the goal of optimizing the treatment of infections and reducing the adverse events associated with antibiotic use. - "Argus System" means OpGen's proprietary system used to perform Whole Genome Mapping. - "CDC" means the U.S. Centers for Disease Control and Prevention. - "C. difficile" means Clostridium difficile, an MDRO that causes intestinal tract infections that can lead to sepsis. - "CLIA" means the Clinical Laboratory Improvements Act of 1988, as amended. - "CLIA lab" means a clinical or reference laboratory meeting the requirements of the Clinical Laboratory Improvements Act of 1988, as amended. - "CMS" means the Centers for Medicare and Medicaid Services. - "CRE" means carbapenem-resistant Enterobacteriaceae, an MDRO. - "CRO" means carbapenem-resistant organisms, an MDRO. - "DNA sequencing" is the process of determining the precise order of nucleotides within a DNA molecule. - "epidemiologically linked" means situations where it is shown that one person is the source of an infection that spreads through contact to one or more other persons. - "ESBL" means extended spectrum beta lactamase bacteria. - "FDA" means the U.S. Food and Drug Administration. - "HAIS" means healthcare-associated infections.
-Such infections could arise first in the hospital or other healthcare setting, or could result from a patient, colonized with an organism, developing an active infection once admitted to the hospital or other healthcare setting. - "HIPAA" means the Federal Health Insurance Portability and Accountability Act of 1996, as amended by the Health Information Technology for Economic and Clinical Health Act, or HITECH Act.
-HIPAA and HITECH Act are Federal laws mandating security and privacy of protected personal health information of patients. - "hospital biome" is used in this prospectus to refer to the unique characteristic microbial environment found in a specific hospital or other healthcare setting, which could change from time to time based on the MDRO profile of the institution.
+- "Acuitas CR Elite" is a comprehensive test for detection of CRE including our Acuitas MDRO gene test, culture-based detection, and Acuitas resistome testing on positive specimens. - "Acuitas Lighthouse" is our informatics platform, developed internally to provide real-time information on the MDRO status for patients and hospitals.
+We combine our molecular test information and microbiology test results from our customized CLIA-based tests to create Acuitas Lighthouse profiles for hospitals, health systems and communities, which we call our Acuitas Lighthouse informatics, and we are developing a more comprehensive and global Acuitas Lighthouse Knowledgebase for use with our AMR Gene Panel in development.
+Acuitas Lighthouse profiling facilitates MDRO tracking and results can be aggregated with hospital data to provide customized reports including alerts, prevalence, trend analysis and transmission information. - "Acuitas MDRO Gene Test" means our internally developed test that detects ten critical MDRO genes, including CRE (7 genes), ESBL (2 genes) and VRE-resistant organisms, from one patient swab. - "Acuitas MDRO test products" means our Acuitas MDRO Gene Test, Acuitas CR Elite Test and Acuitas Resistome Test. - "Acuitas Resistome Test" means our rapid, high resolution test that includes additional resistance genes for carbapenems, ESBLs and AmpC. - "AMR Gene Panel" mean our diagnostic test in development, capable of providing genetic Resistome information for up to 150 drug resistance genes in one to three hours from specimen collection. - "antibiotic stewardship" has been defined by the CDC to mean hospital-based programs dedicated to improving use of antibiotic therapy with the goal of optimizing the treatment of infections and reducing the adverse events associated with antibiotic use. - "Argus System" means OpGen's proprietary system used to perform Whole Genome Mapping. - "CDC" means the U.S. Centers for Disease Control and Prevention. - "CLIA" means the Clinical Laboratory Improvements Act of 1988, as amended. - "CLIA lab" means a clinical or reference laboratory meeting the requirements of the Clinical Laboratory Improvements Act of 1988, as amended. - "CMS" means the Centers for Medicare and Medicaid Services. - "CRE" means carbapenem-resistant Enterobacteriaceae, an MDRO. - "CRO" means carbapenem-resistant organisms, an MDRO.

+"DNA sequencing" is the process of determining the precise order of nucleotides within a DNA molecule.

+"epidemiologically linked" means situations where it is shown that one person is the source of an infection that spreads through contact to one or more other persons.

+"ESBL" means extended spectrum beta lactamase bacteria.

+"FDA" means the U.S. Food and Drug Administration.

+"HAIs" means healthcare-associated infections.
+Such infections could arise first in the hospital or other healthcare setting, or could result from a patient, colonized with an organism, developing an active infection once admitted to the hospital or other healthcare setting.

+"HIPAA" means the Federal Health Insurance Portability and Accountability Act of 1996, as amended by the Health Information Technology for Economic and Clinical Health Act, or HITECH Act.
+HIPAA and HITECH Act are Federal laws mandating security and privacy of protected personal health information of patients.

+"hospital biome" is used in this prospectus to refer to the unique characteristic microbial environment found in a specific hospital or other healthcare setting, which could change from time to time based on the MDRO profile of the institution.